-7.6.2 All employees are entitled to be paid a full day's wage for Labour Day (the first Monday in May) irrespective of the fact that no work may be performed on such day.
+7.6.2 All employees are entitled to be paid a full day's wage for Labour Day irrespective of the fact that no work may be performed on such day.

 An employee who works on Labour Day is paid at the rate of double time and a-half for time actually worked with a minimum of 4 hours payment.